bitwarden/help/_articles/security/emergency-access.md

 {% callout info %}
 Emergency Access is available for Premium users, including members of Paid Organizations (Families, Teams, or Enterprise).

+**If your premium features are cancelled or lapses due to failed payment method,** trusted emergency contacts will still be able to request and obtain access to your Vault.
+As a grantor, however, you will not be able to add new or edit existing trusted emergency contacts.
 {% endcallout %}

 ## How it Works